 We have historically relied on a limited number of customers for a significant portion of our total revenue.
 If we do not retain some or all of those customers, it could have a material negative impact on future results.
-For the three months ended May 31, 2020, we had three customers that each accounted for more than 10% of our total revenue, and in aggregate those three customers represented 42% of our total revenue.
+For the three and six months ended August 31, 2020, we had three customers that each accounted for more than 10% of our total revenue, and in aggregate those three customers represented 37% and 40% of our total revenues, respectively.
 The loss of any of our largest customers, the renegotiation of any of our largest customer contracts or a significant decrease in the employee headcount of our largest customers could adversely affect our results of operations.
 In the ordinary course of business, we engage in active discussions and renegotiations with our customers in respect to the solutions we provide and the terms of our customer agreements, including our fees.
 Most of our customer contracts have a three-year term, and some have rights to terminate prior to the end of the term.